Here are some fun and easy St. Patrick’s Day crafts for kids that will delight, spark creativity and strengthen fine-motor skills too.

 Rainbow Collage Art for Preschoolers

-My daycare toddlers and preschoolers loved making this tissue paper rainbow with colourful odds and ends from our craft cupboards.
+My daycare toddlers and preschoolers loved making rainbow collage with colourful odds and ends from our craft cupboards.

 It was a great colour-matching activity and the results were really pretty.This activity was also great for helping to develop fine-motor skills as the pieces they were working with were quite tiny.